-Thereafter, all directors shall serve until their term expires or they are replaced by a duly elected replacement or otherwise removed pursuant to these Bylaws.
+Thereafter, all directors shall serve until their term expires or they are otherwise removed pursuant to these Bylaws.
 The term of service between elections shall be a term of 3 years except that for Directors serving from the date of the 2021 annual meeting of the Board of Directors, whose seats shall be staggered to ensure staggered transitions going forward.
 After the initial term of each seat directors shall serve for a term of 3 years so that up to, but no more than, 3 directors may be replaced each year at the annual meeting of the Corporation as set forth in these Bylaws.